Fresh, delicious, locally grown food from our farm to your table…

 Members pay in advance of a season for a share of the next harvest and are ensured high quality, local produce and the farm gets some working capital to pull it all off for them – buying seed and soil amendments, fixing broken tools, hiring additional labor, etc. The best part for us though?
 We get to know you, our members, and be directly connected so that together we can all grow and enjoy!

 How much does a share cost?

-A full-share costs $32 per week for each week of the scheduled season.
-This price covers your produce, delivery to a community pick-up site near you, produce packaging, and any other related operational costs.
+A share costs $32 per week for returning members and $35 per week for first time/new members (the extra few dollars for new members covers the cost of your very own, very awesome red crate).
+So the total cost to participate in an 8-week season works out to $256 and $280 respectively.
+This price covers your produce, delivery to a community pick-up site near you, and any other related operational costs.

 How long is a season?

 We aren’t a year ’round operation as of yet so the number of weeks in each membership season may vary a bit with variety selection and planting/harvest schedules.
 We’ll keep seasonal info up to date on the blog but we’re also happy to go over all the details with you directly when you want to sign up – be it for current season or the upcoming ones.